Fernhill Wetlands Bird Walk

 Viewing stands and trails at this birding hotspot are ideal for watching the thousands of migratory and wintering birds that use this wetland near the confluence of Gales Creek and the Tualatin River.
 Our expert-guided free bird walks are a great way to see and learn to recognize our local birds!

-Please register in advance by phoning the Beaverton shop at 503-626-0949.
-We’ll meet at the Beaverton Backyard Bird Shop (11429 SW Beaverton-Hillsdale Hwy, Beaverton) at 8:00 a.m. to carpool to the start of the walk.
+To accompany Elaine on the bird walk, we ask that you register in advance by phoning the Beaverton shop at 503-445-2699, press 1.
+We’ll meet at the Nature Center parking lot at 8:00 a.m.
 The walk will last 2 – 3 hours.
 Advance reservations are required—we limit the number of participants to ensure that everyone has an enjoyable and educational experience.
-Binoculars are encouraged—come by a shop before walk day and we’ll show you our binocular selection, especially tuned for bird watching.
-Some of our walks do fill up, so phone the shop (503-626-0949) to reserve your spot as soon as you can!
 Dress for the weather, and, please, no pets!